 There are huge advantages to using a Chromebook over a laptop or a tablet.
 In short, a Chromebook fills a niche somewhere between the two, with a bit more power and compatibility than a tablet, but the portability and stripped-down simplicity of the smaller device.
 Since nearly everything on a Chromebook’s cloud-based, you can avoid clutter and still get a lot done.
-That said, touchscreen Chromebooks a serious edge because not all Chrome OS devices include such feature.
-With the help of a touchscreen, your Chromebook suddenly feels like a convertible, switching from laptop to tablet mode at the drop of a hat — or the pivot of a screen, in many cases.
+With the help of a touchscreen Chromebook, your device will suddenly feel like a convertible, switching from laptop to tablet mode at the drop of a hat — or the pivot of a screen, in many cases.

 So, what’s the right touchscreen Chromebook to suit your needs?
 Options vary in price and functionality.
 That’s why we’ve compiled a list of some of the best touchscreen Chromebooks available at every price point.

 The best touchscreen Chromebooks:

 Editor’s note: This list of the best touchscreen Chromebooks will be regularly updated as new devices launch and others are phased out.

 It should come as no surprise that Google’s own Pixelbook is one of the best touchscreen Chromebooks available.
 You’ll have to pay a grand or more for it, but if you want a quality touchscreen, this one’s tough the beat.